-Regulation FD prohibits U.S. issuers or persons acting on their behalf from disclosing material non-public information to securities analysts, broker-dealers, investment advisers, institutional investors, other investors in the company's securities and certain other enumerated persons before disclosing the same information to the public.
 The timing of the required public disclosure depends on whether the selective disclosure was intentional or non-intentional.
 In the case of intentional selective disclosure, the issuer must make public disclosure simultaneously (in effect, prohibiting such selective disclosure).
-In the case of non-intentional disclosure, the issuer must make public disclosure promptly.
+In the case of non-intentional disclosure, the issuer must make public disclosure "as soon as reasonably practicable" but no later than the later of 24 hours after the selective disclosure and the commencement of the next day's trading on the New York Stock Exchange.

 Under the regulation, the required public disclosure may be made by filing or furnishing a Form 8-K, or by another method or combination of methods that is reasonably designed to effect broad, non-exclusionary distribution of the information to the public.